Thursday, 23 February 2012

 Chapter 6

 On a sunny September Sunday afternoon when I should've been outside enjoying the fair weather, I was indoors sitting on the couch and skimming classified advertisements in newspapers, because I was hoping to find a reasonably priced, good condition used piano for sale.
-By chance, an unusual advertisement snagged my attention, which read, "Men and women around the world seeking pen pals, friendship and romance through correspondence.
+By chance and snagging my attention, was a most unusual advertisement that read, "Men and women around the world seeking pen pals, friendship and romance through correspondence.
 For details send $20.00 in US funds to Mercury..."

 The address was in West Germany.